Overcoming binge eating

 If you do have a pattern of binge eating, you first need to understand and modify some of the unhelpful thoughts and beliefs you have around food and your weight.
 You may also have low self-esteem, so need some help feeling better about yourself.
 And you might need to tackle some of the 'permission-giving' thoughts that tell you a packet of biscuits is your reward after a hard, stressful day.
 I can help you change these thoughts, using the same cognitive therapy techniques I use with all my clients, whatever issues they want to work on.

 If you want to know more about CBT and why it's so effective for both weight problems and eating difficulties, read a book like Overcoming Weight Problems: A Self-Help Guide Using Cognitive-Behavioral Techniques, by Jeremy Gauntlett-Gilbert and Clare Grace; or Overcoming Binge Eating, by Dr Christopher G Fairburn – one of the world's leading experts on eating disorders.

 You will also need to stop dieting (which is inextricably linked with binge eating) and develop a healthier approach to eating in general.
-And if you would like some help with your eating you can arrange a session with me through my assistant, Dawn Cope.
-Contact her on 0208 318 5735, firstname.lastname@example.org or use the contact form to get in touch.
+And if you would like some help with your eating you can contact me on 07766 704210, email firstname.lastname@example.org or use the contact form to get in touch.

 Thanks Debbie - much appreciated.
 If you follow me on Twitter - @danroberts_1 - you can see when I post something new.